 The half-year to 31 December 2020 delivered a stronger and broader market recovery from March's lows.
-A number of UIL investments thrived and delivered outstanding returns, contributing to UIL's NAV total return of increase by 16.6% to 411.23p, and many of UIL's metrics would improve further as a result.
+A number of UIL investments thrived and delivered outstanding returns, contributing to UIL's NAV total return of

 22.0%.
 It is pleasing to see UIL's revenue earnings and dividends rise over both the 2019 and 2020 financial years, and again over the half-year to 31 December 2020.